Food & Dining

 Best pretext to pretend you’re a grilling novice: We’re always thrilled when an authentic ethnic restaurant debuts; now, Lee County can celebrate Ember Korean Steakhouse—its forte being tabletop Korean barbecue.
 There are rows of the DIY tables, but we encourage you to let the servers give you a boost; they know just how long that wagyu strip and short rib need to sizzle.

 Best bet for only a buck: It’s dollars to doughnuts that anyone will go crazy for the sweet concoctions laced and topped with everything under the sun at the San Carlos Park newcomer Nuts 4 Donuts.
 Baked fresh each day at $1.50 apiece, you won’t want to stop at just the owner’s Oreo cookie, Kahlua mudslide or Nutella-glazed.
+(Editor’s Note: As of June 1, Nuts 4 Donuts closed its retail location, but it is still operating for catering and private events through its Facebook page.)

 Best reason to get hot and bothered: Salty, crackly, perfectly tender and rubbed with some heat, the wings at Coconut Point’s The Saloon are reason alone to step into the wild Western eatery.
 Smoked first then fried, they’re delivered with a choice of house sauces, including one with uber-spicy ghost pepper.